 Dr. Chalmers earned her PhD in 1991 from the University of Minnesota (Educational Psychology) and earned an M.S. from St. Cloud State University in 1988 (Psychology: Behavior Analysis).
 She has been a Licensed Psychologist since 1992.

 After graduation, she was employed as Student Support Director where she administered a district-wide student-support program and personally worked with over 1000 children and parents, providing conflict resolution, family change, grief, peer helper, parenting, and friendship skills groups.
 As a result of working with so many struggling children from divorced homes, she made the decision to dedicate her profession to help marriages.

 This led her to co-own a Rule 29 Mental Health clinic where she was in private practice and provided supervision.
 During this time, she also co-authored Surviving an Affair.

 In 2001, Dr. Chalmers and her family were presented with a unique opportunity to live in the Philippines.
 There she became an international speaker, with engagements in Japan, Thailand, and the Philippines.
 She also co-authored Let's Get Growing Christians (Harley/Chalmers, 2003), The Four Gifts of Love® Participant's Guide: Revised and Expanded Edition (Chalmers/Harley, 2004, 2016), and The Four Gifts of Love® Class Facilitator's Guide (Chalmers, 2005, 2016).
 Dr. Chalmers is currently developing online courses and resources for the Four Gifts of Love® Online Institute.

 Dr. Chalmers and Phil, her husband of over 36 years, live in Manila, Philippines.
-They have two adult daughters and a son-in-law.
+Their immediate family includes two adult daughters and a son-in-law.

 More About Dr. Harley